johnbradley/example-service-spark/README.md

-# single-service-example
+# Example Binder with the Spark Service

-A Binder-compatible repository that depends on a requirements.txt file and Spark 1.4.1
+A Binder-compatible repo that uses Spark